 Pupils are taught in classes with differentiated resources to allow them to work and be examined at their appropriate level.
 The pupils will be using textbooks and ICT to support their learning in school and will also have access to the course/textbook on-line for use at home.
-They will be provided with complimentary workbooks and have the option to purchase revision guides to complement the workbooks.
+They will have the option to purchase revision guides and key organiser workbooks.
 Although there is no separate practical coursework examination all practical work carried out in lessons can be examined on any of the 6 examination papers.